ton-defi-org/ton-offline-transaction/TAILS.md

 ## Compiling ton executables

-If running into problems with running:
+If running into problems with these steps:

 ```
 sudo apt update